paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/runtime/parainherent.md

 Availability bitfields are also sanitized by dropping malformed ones, containing disputed cores or bad signatures.
 Refer to `sanitize_bitfields` function for implementation details.

-Backed candidates sanitization removes malformed ones, candidates which has got concluded invalid disputes against them or candidates produced by unassigned cores.
+Backed candidates sanitization removes malformed ones, candidates which have got concluded invalid disputes against them or candidates produced by unassigned cores.
 Furthermore any backing votes from disabled validators for a candidate are dropped.
 This is part of the validator disabling strategy.
 These checks are implemented in `sanitize_backed_candidates` and `filter_backed_statements_from_disabled_validators`.